The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: RESULTS

 Although we do find a single Schechter function to be an adequate fit to our composite cluster SMFs, we have observed deviations in stellar mass from the Schechter function at the high-mass end (see Fig. \ref{fig:SinglSchechterSMFs}).
 As noted in Section \ref{subsec:InclusionofBCGs}, similar observations of an ``excess'' in stellar mass at the high-mass end have been made in previous cluster SMF studies (e.g., \citealp{Vulcani2013}; \citealp{vanderBurg2018}).

-Previous works (particularly studies of field galaxies) have found that a double Schechter function is a good solution to model the bimodality of the galaxy population in the SMF at low-$z$ (e.g., \citealp{Ilbert2013}; \citealp{COSMOS2015}; \citealp{Adams2021}).
-However, the double Schechter is better suited to deal with a clear upturn in the number density of galaxies at the low-mass end (\citealp{Peng2010}; \citealp{Tomczak_2014}).
-Since we find no such upturn (see Section \ref{subsec:SingleSchechter}), a double Schechter function would not be an effective model.

 A large portion of the excess in stellar mass at the high-mass end we observe could be a result of the inclusion of BCGs in our data (e.g., \citealp{Calvi2013}; \citealp{vanderBurg2018}).
 BCGs are the most massive galaxies in their respective cluster, and as a result, occupy the highest stellar mass bins in our mass range, i.e. $10^{11.0} - 10^{12.5} \mathrm{M_\odot}$.
 Previous observations show that the luminosity distribution of BCGs tends to follow a Gaussian distribution (e.g., \citealp{Postman1995}; \citealp{Hansen_2005}; \citealp{deFilippis2011}).
+As an example, a recent study by \cite{Cuillandre2025} using early release Euclid observations of the Perseus galaxy cluster ($z = 0.0167$) found that a Schechter+Gaussian function was effective in modelling the LF of cluster galaxies.
 Thus, analogous to the cluster LF, the total composite SMF of member galaxies in clusters is the summation of a Schechter and a Gaussian function \citep{WenHan2015}.

-We model the total composite cluster stellar mass function by using a combined Schechter+Gaussian function.
+Therefore, we model the total composite cluster stellar mass function by using a combined Schechter+Gaussian function.
 For the Gaussian component, we adopt a similar functional form as described by \cite{WenHan2015},

 where $\phi_{\mathrm{MG}}$ is the Gaussian amplitude or normalisation, $M_{\mathrm{MG}} = \log_{10}[\bar{M}_{\mathrm{MG},*}/\mathrm{M_\odot}]$ is the median log stellar mass of the distribution, and $\sigma_{\mathrm{MG}}$ is the width of the stellar mass distribution.
 We add this function to the Schechter function described by Eqn. \ref{eq:SingleSchechter} to give the combined model,